KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 - How well are we utilizing our seating capacity? (we have 15 tables and 60 seats)

 That's all I can think of for now, but if you have any other ideas I'd love to hear them – you're the expert!

 Thanks in advance,

 Mario Maven (Manager, Plato's Pizza)

-## 2. PREPARE Phase
+## 2. Prepare Phase
-#### 2.1 Data Used
+### 2.1 Data Used
 The data source used for this Project is https://www.kaggle.com/datasets/shilongzhuang/pizza-sales.
 This dataset was downloaded from Kaggle where it was uploaded by Shi Long Zhuang.

-#### 2.2 Accessibility & Usage of Data
+### 2.2 Accessibility & Usage of Data
 This public dataset is completely available on the Maven Analytics website platform where it stores and consolidates all available datasets for analysis in the Data Playground.
 The specific individual datasets at hand can be obtained at this link below: https://www.mavenanalytics.io/blog/maven-pizza-challenge

-#### 2.3 Data Limitations & Integrity
+### 2.3 Data Limitations & Integrity
 This Pizza Sales dataset contains 12 columns and a total of 48620 records:
 - **order_id**: Unique identifier for each order placed by a table.
 - **order_details_id**: Unique identifier for each order placed by a table.